 This leads us to our next segment – what drives sales when it comes to mobile push notifications?

 4 Key Elements To Drive Sales Using Mobile Push Notifications

 Sending out generic and random push notifications should be avoided at all costs.
-You have to take into consideration that mobile devices are used by almost all age groups.
-Your segmentation should include that in greater details and so should your content creation.
+You have to take into consideration that almost all age groups use mobile devices.
+Your segmentation should include that in greater detail, and so should your content creation.